bangle-io/bangle-editor/core/api.md

 ### Spec

-Spec is an object with the following fields:
+An object with the following fields:

 - **type**: `'node'` | `'mark'`\
   This is a Prosemirror concept which divides the spec in two groups `node` type or `mark` type.
 Please read {{global.link.UnderstandingBangleGuide}} guide.